 Since steel is a commodity, the price often fluctuates based on weather, current events, or changes in the global economy.
 If supply can’t keep up with demand, prices will increase.

-Recently, a tariff, or tax, was placed on the steel and aluminum trade in the United States, but as of 2021, the federal government lifted barriers to steel trade which should help lower costs.
+Recently, a tariff, or tax, was placed on the steel and aluminum trade in the United States, but as of 2021, the federal government lifted barriers to the steel trade which should help lower costs.

 5) Labor Costs